top of page

 The child may also be sponsored by the current cohabiting spouse or de facto partner of the Australian citizen or Australian permanent resident parent.

 If the child is over 18 (but under 25), the child can still apply for this visa.
-But there will be additional requirements that the over-18 child will have to satisfy.
+However, there will be additional requirements that the over-18 child will have to satisfy.
 For instance, the child must be a full-time student and financially dependent on the parent.

 Citizenship by Descent may also be an option for a child to permanently live in Australia if the child can establish that the child was born outside Australia to a parent who was an Australian citizen at the time of the child’s birth.

-Main Benefits of Child Visa
+Main Benefits of a Child Visa

 A Child who is granted a Child visa can: